 Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks.
 She is a former trade newspaper editor.

 I’ve been on TikTok since 2019.
-No, it’s not all kids doing lip-sync and dance videos.
-That may have been how it started.
-Though the TikTok audience still skews younger, it is not limited to that demographic and subject matter.
+And though it may have started out that way, no—it’s not all kids doing lip-sync and dance videos.
+While the TikTok audience still skews younger, it is not limited to that demographic and subject matter.
 I am a Baby Boomer and have found many people of my own Baby Boomer age group—and older!

 Now it’s a full-fledged short video content sharing social network for all ages, covering every imaginable topic and genre, including a large book hashtag community called #booktok.